Learn System Design

 Planning the Approach

 Before you move on to designing the system, it's important to start by taking a moment to plan your strategy.
 Fortunately, for these common product style system design questions, the plan should be straightforward: build your design up sequentially, going one by one through your functional requirements.
 This will help you stay focused and ensure you don't get lost in the weeds as you go.
-Once you've satisfied the functional requirements, you'll rely on your non-functional requirements to guide you through the deep dives.
+Once you've satisfied the functional requirements, you'll rely on your non-functional requirements to guide you through layering on depth and complexity to your design.

 Defining the Core Entities